 Who will be looking after me?

 You will be looked after by members of university events staff and our friendly student ambassadors.
-Our student ambassadors are fully experienced in running these programmes and some of the ambassadors have lived experiences of transitioning to university as an autistic young person.
+Our student ambassadors are fully experienced in running these programmes and most of the ambassadors have lived experiences of transitioning to university as an autistic young person.
 All of the events staff and ambassadors have Enhanced DBS checks.

 Will I have free time?

 Yes!
 You will have free time to socialise with other students on the programme if you wish to do so.
-There will also be time to explore the campus.
-We will run optional free-time activities on late Friday afternoon/evening which would be great for you to attend and there will also be time to relax in your room or chill-out in an outdoor space.
+We will run optional free-time activities on late Friday afternoon/evening which would be great for you to attend.

 Can I bring my mobile phone/electronics?